 Sensei Dave Boesel

-Sensei Boesel has taught jujitsu for 19 years.
+Sensei Boesel has taught jujitsu for over 20 years.
 He is a sixth-degree black belt in Budoshin Jujitsu and a first-degree black belt in Tomiki Aikido.
 He is President and Chairman of the American Jujitsu Association.

-Marco LaRocca is a second-degree black belt in Budoshin Jujitsu.
+Marco LaRocca is a third-degree black belt in Budoshin Jujitsu.
 An experienced judo player, he brings his judo expertise to bear in jujitsu instruction.